21+ Free Sewing Patterns for Beginners

 This canvas book bag is perfect for your ‘grab and go’ stash of reading materials.
 It also has small pockets on the sides so you can carry other important items.
 With this tutorial, mixing inexpensive natural cotton duck fabric with colorful fabric prints is fun and exciting.
 The handles are padded with some batting scraps and are another opportunity to practice straight line sewing.
 This easy to follow tutorial will guide you through another simple beginner sewing project.
 Expand your skill set with the addition of pockets.
 You will be amazed at how easy they are to make and add to this book bag.

 If you love doodling, sketching, keeping a journal, or doing other arts, this lovely fabric covered art journal is for you.
 It can also be a sketchbook for those who love to draw.
 Having one of these is really motivating and inspiring.
 Check out this fun and easy sewing pattern for beginners.

 Sewing patterns for beginners need to be easy to understand, require few supplies, and provide practice for foundational sewing skills.
-These are 21 free sewing patterns for beginners that meet those requirements.
 Learn a few new techniques in short practice sessions while reinforcing old ones.
 Each project can be completed in one or two sewing sessions.
 They come with step-by-step tutorials and free templates so that even total novices can complete them successfully.
 Experienced sewists will love these free sewing patterns, too.